MingshanHe/MingshanHe.github.io/blogs/Hybrid Robot/Hybrid Robot Project.md

   The `*`  flag means the file is created and edited by Mingshan He.

-### 1. Computer Vision
+### 1. Computer Vision （catkin_rs）

   In this module, it need to launch the camera to recognize.
 This project has been designed to recognize the position and orientation of the object by using the *aruco* tag.
 In the *aruco_ros* folder contains the file to launch the recognition algorithm and it will publish the result in the particular topic as pose message.
 There is a gripper (DH Robotics PGI140) in the end of robot arm which supply the producer the gripper function.
 The grasp function is developed in Cartesian coordinate, which has a better performance.

 #### 1.1 Realsense2 Camera